lava-nc/lava-docs/lava/lava.rst

   - :ref:`Magma runtime <lava/lava.magma.runtime:lava.magma.runtime>`
     providing a frontend for execution and control

-A fundamental description about Lava and its key componentes can be found in :ref:`Lava Architecture <lava architecture>`.
+Lava's fundamental concepts and key components are described in :ref:`Lava Architecture <lava architecture>`.

 Explanatory tutorials and example code can be found in the :ref:`in-depth tutorials <getting_started/in_depth_tutorials:fundamental concepts>` and in the :ref:`End-to-end Tutorial notebooks <getting_started/end_to_end_tutorials:application examples>`.